Working on the move is now commonplace, and being able to connect to the internet anywhere and at any time has become an essential business service.

 So if public Wi-Fi is simply too insecure for business users, what's the solution?

-As the mobile phone networks have improved, speeds have moved past what can be expected with an average Wi-Fi connection, making 4G the new connection channel of choice for fast and secure internet access on the move.
+As mobile phone networks have improved, speeds have moved past what can be expected with an average Wi-Fi connection, making 4G the connection channel of choice for fast and secure internet access on the move.

 The speed and convenience that 4G connections have delivered to business users in particular has meant their popularity has rocketed – so using 4G securely is now a priority.
-There are a number of simple steps you can take to ensure your 4G connection is always safe and secure:
+There are a number of simple steps you can take to ensure your 4G connection is always safe and secure.

 1. Install mobile security applications